wp-staging/wp-staging/readme.txt

 == Changelog ==

 = 2.1.6 =
+* New: increased speed for cloning process by factor 5, using new method of file agregation
+* New: Skip files larger than 8MB
 * Fix: Additional checks to ensure that the root path is never deleted
-* New: Compatible up to WP 4.9
+* New: Compatible up to WP 4.9.1

 = 2.1.5 =
 * Fix.
 Change link to support